domino-joyce/finch-practical/finch-instructions.md

 Image credit: Forest and Kim Star https://www.flickr.com/people/97499887@N06

 First, on the finch-practical main page https://github.com/domino-joyce/finch-practical you'll see at the top right, a green "Clone or Download" button.
 Click this, and save the zip file somewhere on your computer.
+Make sure you know where.
 Unzip the file, and you will find the data .csv files you need.

 # Opening and using R